ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 java -p build -m Application/com.github.ojitha.application.a.HelloWorld
 ```

-One of the great beneifit of modularised application is that, the distribution footprint is very small.
+One of the great benefits of a modularised application is that the distribution footprint is very small.

 Create a JIMAGE: